This reference guide describes the various types which make up the Gradle build language, or DSL.

 The POM for a Maven publication.

-Container types that handle various declarative elements (e.g. dependencies, configurations, artifacts, etc.):
+Container types that handle various declarative elements (e.g. dependencies, configurations, artifacts, tasks, etc.):

 This class is for defining artifacts to be published and adding them to configurations.
 Creating publish artifacts does not mean to create an archive.
 What is created is a domain object which represents a file to be published and information on how it should be published (e.g. the name).

 Credentials and Authentication types for connecting to repositories: